Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 • Each installation

-must have (and use) this template on the computer.
-And, as noted elsewhere,
+must have (and use) this template on the computer in order to function.
+And as noted elsewhere,

 even if you delete it (i.e., the currently active version of it)